Volunteer program in Kenya for interns and learners

-We have received numerous compliments and recommendation from the government and organizations.
+We have received numerous compliments and recommendations from the government and organizations.
 We do hope to hear from you soon and we promise to get back to you promptly.

 Are accommodation and food included?

-We ask a daily/weekly fee for the food.
+We ask for a daily/weekly fee for the food.

 What type of accommodation can you provide?